 Steam Away Germs on Toys

 After any sniffles or even playdates, take a few minutes to give plastic toys and stuffed animals a good steam.
-The high temperatures will kill viruses without harsh chemicals.
+The high temperatures will kill most viruses without harsh chemicals.
 Unfortunately, you should not use a clothes steamer on books, painted wooden toys, or any toy with paper decals.